DIY Reclaimed Wall-Mounted Desk

 - Use a natural bristle brush or a sock (make sure it’s lint-free) to apply it

-- May be easier to use on projects with less detail/curves
+- It may be easier to use on projects with less detail/curves

 See how Minwax® can help you enrich the wood and create beautiful and meaningful pieces in your home.
 Learn How: Minwax.com/madewithlove